 An example of this is walking in the supermarket nearby rather than using a car or using a clothesline to dry your clothes than using a dryer or simply turning off the lights or the appliances.

-The Singaporean government has been undertaking initiatives to achieve energy efficiency.
+The Singaporean government has been undertaking initiatives to achieve effective energy usage.
 It has the following energy efficiency strategies:

-- Planning and promoting the Singapore’s greenhouse gas emissions and mitigation plan to improve energy efficiency.
+- Planning and promoting Singapore’s greenhouse gas emissions and mitigation plan to improve the efficiency of energy.

 - Taking energy efficiency initiatives for household, public, and industrial sectors.